emiltj/cds-visual-exam/assignment_self/README.md

 **Question 2 - Classification of stylized images**

 _When CNN's classify paintings from artists, do they rely on the style of a given image?
 Or rather more on the content of the image?_ This part of the assignment seeks to investigate the importance of content vs. style when classifying images.
+Style transfer refers to the act of minimizing the loss of information between two sets of imbedded images.
+One image (the style image) is imbedded using the first few layers of a neural network and network activations are sampled from this imbedded image.
+The other image (the content image) is imbedded using the same neural network, but using the first many layers of the network.
+Likewise, the network activations of this layer is also sampled.
+Using these two samples style transfer seeks to synthesize these two imbedded images with the least amount of

+forward propagated through a neural network seeks use an image imbedding imbed a content image Given that the method of style transfer between two images is a minimization of the loss of information between the first
 Train a model (or use a pre-trained model) to classify paintings from two artists.
 Use this model to